jonathanhines/MachineLearningCoursera/Project.md

 ![](Project_files/figure-html/display_model_2_results-1.png)

-With fewer features, the second model took less time to complute but it was still on the order of 45 minutes.
+With fewer features, the second model took less time to compute but it was still on the order of 45 minutes.
 The out of sample error for thes second model is estimated to be:

 `1-0.9798 = 0.0202`